kstulgys/hello-pony/README.md

 ## Notes

-This is not a production-quality code but it's good enough to show a general approach to code architecture, usability, responsiveness, design, performance optimizations.
+This repo is not a production-quality code but it's good enough to show a general approach to code architecture, usability, responsiveness, design, performance optimizations.
 This project should be a conversation starter to discuss some front-end challenges and possible solutions.

 ## TODO